First impression lasts…

 - The 30-minute (or so) rule of jury trials

-- The what we call love-at-first-sight — when a person fall in love almost instantaneously
+- The what we call love-at-first-sight — when a person falls in love almost instantaneously

 - Hook a reader at a glance! (remember this because this is the most important part for us…)